MxDkl/AutoWiki/README.md

-# Auto Documentation
+# Auto Wiki
-An auto generating documentation website for all things programming.
+An experiment to have an auto generated website for everything.

 # Running on localhost (Linux)
 - Clone the repository